heinrichkortsch/dti_workshop_2025/docs/components/9dof-imu/9dof-imu.md

 ```

 {: .note }
-If you want to **see the values change visually**, replace the print block with
+If you want to see the values change visually, replace the print block with
     ```print((ax, ay, az, gx, gy, gz, mx, my, mz))```
 Then open Mu’s **Plotter** instead of the Serial Monitor.
-Each axis will appear as a separate channel trace.
+Each axis will appear as a separate trace.

 ## Additional Resources